zegami/zegami-cli/README.md

 dataset_column: image_name
 # Url pattern - python format string where {} is the name of the image name (from data file)
 url_template: https://example.com/images/{}?accesscode=abc3e20423423497
+# Custom headers to add when fetching the image
+image_fetch_headers:
+  Accept: image/png
 dataset_type: file
 # Config for the file data set type
 file_config: